-Responsibility Action
+Responsibility Action Counselor/Teacher/Administrator 1) a Advises parents/quardian and

-Counselor/Teacher/Administrator

 - 1). a.
-Advises parents/guardian and students that he/she has not met standards for promotion to next grade level. - b.
-Suggests to parents/guardian and student the following steps which can be followed to erase deficiency: - (1) Remediation in summer school, if available; - (2) Repetition of a course(s); including credit recovery if available. - (3) Retention - (4) Alternative program of study.
+Advises parents/guardian and students that he/she has not met standards for promotion to next grade level. - Suggests to parents/guardian and student the following steps which can be followed to erase deficiency: - (1) Remediation in summer school, if available; - (2) Repetition of a course(s); including credit recovery if available. - (3) Retention - (4) Alternative program of study.

-Counselor/Administrator

-2).
+- Counselor/Administrator - 2).
 Counselor informs the parent of students possible retention at the end of the school year.

-1991 7211 R
+2013 7211 R